ComScore

 • Why I Love It: high protein, crowd-pleaser, special occasion-worthy

-They’ll think you made regular old muffins until they take a bite.
-Use any melty cheese as the topping—we’re partial to cheddar.
+They'll think you made regular old muffins until they take a bite.
+(You knew that jumbo muffin tin would come in handy; kudos.)
+Use any melty cheese as the topping—I'm partial to cheddar—and serve them with ketchup and hot sauce for dipping.

 • Why I Love It: <10 ingredients, gluten-free, vegetarian